helm/charts/stable/prometheus-operator/README.md

+# ⚠️  DEPRECATED

+Further development has moved to [prometheus-community/helm-charts](https://github.com/prometheus-community/helm-charts).
+The chart has been renamed [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) to more clearly reflect that it installs the `kube-prometheus` project stack, within which Prometheus Operator is only one component.

 # prometheus-operator

 Installs [prometheus-operator](https://github.com/coreos/prometheus-operator) to create/configure/manage Prometheus clusters atop Kubernetes.
 This chart includes multiple components and is suitable for a variety of use-cases.